janlionly/AvatarImagePicker/README.md

 ## Usage

-**AvatarImagePicker** is presented a actionsheet for camera and photo library, and then presented a ImagePickerController.<br>
+**AvatarImagePicker** is presented with an actionsheet for camera and photo library, and then presented an ImagePickerController.<br>

 Remember to add **NSCameraUsageDescription** and **NSPhotoLibraryUsageDescription**'s keys for descriptions to your Info.plist